-At LAS, students who are learning English follow a sheltered-immersion English language acquisition program balancing language study with content study.
-Students focus on the four basic skills of writing competency, reading/literacy, listening comprehension, and speaking.
-Through the ELA program, students also gain a sense of international understanding and share their cultural backgrounds and languages.
-Students are placed using the Oxford Online Placement Test or the Duolingo English test and must take TOEFL or IELTS to graduate.
+At LAS non-native English speakers follow a sheltered-immersion program balancing language study with content study.
+Students focus on the four basic skills of writing competency, reading/literacy, listening comprehension and speaking.
+In this way, they gain a sense of international understanding and share their cultural backgrounds and languages.
+Students are placed using the Secondary Level English Proficiency (SLEP) test and must take TOEFL or IELTS to graduate.

 Students are enrolled in sheltered classes in English, Social Studies and Sciences.
 In Modern Foreign Languages, Mathematics and in their elective choices, students are enrolled in classes with their mainstream US high school diploma counterparts.
-ELA students are also enrolled in Foundations of Learning & Knowledge (FOLK), which is a course that investigates the nature of learning across disciplines.
+ELA students are also enrolled in Theory of Knowledge (TOK), which is a course that investigates the nature of learning across disciplines.